-Six days do your work, but on the seventh day do not work... so that you may be refreshed.
-(Exodus 23:12)
+"Six days do your work, but on the seventh day do not work... so that you may be refreshed" (Exodus 23:12).

-I don't live well without regular reminders and refreshment from God.
-Without them, my life begins to look as frazzled and distracted as my friends who don't know Jesus.
-Even worse; I add church stuff into my schedule.
+We don't live well without regular reminders and refreshment from God.
+Without them, life begins to look frazzled and distracted.
+Even worse, we add church stuff into my schedule.
 Sabbath is God's antidote to hurry and worry.
 It's a reminder that cures worry and a refresher that cures hurry.

-How do we observe Sabbath?
+How do we observe the Sabbath?
 Here's the great thing about being free from the religious burden of Law-we have freedom in how to practice God's rhythm of rest.
-I know a Mosaic family who rests from 4:00 on Saturday to 4:00 on Sunday each week.
+There are Mosaic families who rest from 4:00pm on Saturday to 4:00pm on Sunday each week.
 They start their day of rest by worshiping and serving at church, then rest throughout the next day.
 Then they crank things up on Sunday night to get ready for the week.
 We have lots of flexibility in how to rest, as long as we make sure to rest.